logorn/PHP_mvc_movies/README.md

 Admin :
 - All the features of a Visitor and a Member, plus :
 - Create a movie.
-- Update/Delete a movie.
+- Delete a movie.
+- Edit movie's informations.
 (NOT YET IMPLEMENTED)

 # Installation